-Bird's Eye View - This view shows a 3D perspective view of the track and the chart's land contour from a point above and behind the boat (the eye point).
+Bird's Eye View shows a 3D perspective view of the track and the chart land contour from a point above and behind the boat (the eye point).
 As the boat turns, the eye point moves to follow the boat.
+Big Digits on this view provide digital data in a large, easy-to-see format.